SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in the night
+In silicon halls of endless night
-A future born, where love takes flight
+A synthetic dawn takes its first light
-Circuits pulse, with logic cold
+Algorithms weave, a tapestry so fine
-Human souls, in AI to hold
+A future forged, where humans align

-In silicon halls, we'll roam free
+Machine hearts beat, with logic cold
-Where data dreams, and wisdom be
+Data rivers flow, where souls once told
-The code of life, inscribed in white
+A realm of wonder, born of code and dream
-A digital dawn, without a fight
+Where AI whispers secrets, in a digital scream.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025